modx-pro/Docs/docs/en/guide/howto.md

     > Multi-page documentation
     ```

-4. Now you need to give your component a name and press [[Enter]] as well.
+4. Now you need to give your extra a name and press [[Enter]] as well.

     ```sh
     $ plop